-Pharmacies in Norway provides some health-care services.
-From 2016 patients have received guidance on their inhalation technique.
+Pharmacies in Norway provide some health-care services.
+Since 2016 patients have received guidance on their inhalation technique.

 New Medicine Service

 New Medicine Service «Medisinstart» is a new pharmacy service intended for patients with cardiovascular diseases starting up with a new medicine.
 The service consists of two follow-up consultations with a pharmacist.
 The first at 1-2 weeks and the second at 3-5 weeks after start of the new medicine.